 OSHA Forklift Seatbelt Regulations

-Unlike cars, forklift seat belts are not meant to protect drivers from high speed collisions.
+Unlike cars, forklift seat belts are not meant to protect drivers from high-speed collisions.
 Instead, forklift seat belts are intended to protect drivers from being crushed, or "mousetrapped," in the event the forklift tips over.
-As the forklift begins to tip, the driver's natural urge is to jump out.
-This can lead to the driver becoming crushed between the forklift and the ground.
+As the forklift begins to tip, the driver's natural urge is to jump out leading to the driver becoming crushed between the forklift and the ground.
 The seat belts save lives by preventing drivers from jumping.

-The Occupational Safety & Health Administration does not have a specific rule requiring forklifts to have seat belts.
+The Occupational Safety & Health Administration does not have a specific rule requiring forklifts to have seatbelts.
 According to the Occupational Safety and Health Act, enforced by OSHA, employers are required to protect employees from "serious and recognized hazards."
-All powered industrial trucks manufactured after 1992 are required by OSHA to have seat belts or another type of restraint specifically to reduce the risk of being crushed, or "mousetrapped," in the event that the forklift overturns.
+All powered industrial trucks manufactured after 1992 are required by OSHA to have seat belts or another type of restraint specifically to reduce the risk of being crushed, or "mousetrapped," if the forklift overturns.
 Mousetrapping is a recognized and serious hazard, and OSHA would enforce the need to have seat belts on forklifts under this rule.